cloudflare/webcm/README.md

 ></div>
 ```

-Inside the Zaraz Tool Package, the embed will be defined like in this example:
+Inside the External Component, the embed will be defined like in this example:

 ```js
 manager.registerEmbed("twitter-example", ({ element }) => {